mikaello/gitlab-bookmarks/README.md

         the base url of your GitLab instance, including protocol scheme (default "https://gitlab.com") -group value
-        group to search for projects (use multiple flags for more groups), if not set all groups will be searched -maxpages int
+        group to search for projects (use multiple flags for more groups), if not set all groups will be searched -includeforks
+        if forks should be included (default is false) -maxpages int
         the maximum number of pages to fetch, GitLab API is paginated (default 5, 100 per page) -token string